-For physicians in particular, messages from within and from the world-at-large are insistent and persistent: be better than, be the best at, be smarter than, be perfect.
+For most health care workers, and physicians in particular, messages from within and from the world-at-large are insistent and persistent: be better than, be the best at, be smarter than, be perfect.
 The perfectionist standards to which we hold them, and to which they hold themselves, are a toxic recipe for loneliness, anxiety, concealed sorrows and fears, and perennially deferred joy.

 Potent stressors can add to the sense of disillusion with a professional path once thought to be deeply purposeful, even sacred: the chokehold of the insurance and drug industries; rote, shallow, rapid-fire interactions with patients; a sense of self that is both inflated and vulnerable; a chronic sense of not being “enough” at work or at home.

-Mental well-being is the biggest threat to the career and health of doctors themselves.
-Physicians see this, can attest to this, know this in their bones – yet too often continue to do what they’ve always done: plow on.
+Mental well-being is the biggest threat to the career and health of doctors and nurses themselves.
+They see this, can attest to this, know this in their bones – yet too often continue to do what they’ve always done: plow on.

 It’s a tender honor to support those whose lives and careers are devoted to healing others.
 When professionals in the medical field find their way back to a self they like and have compassion for, they discover that their capacity to connect deeply is the most reliable source of joy and fulfillment — and contributes greatly to the healing of their patients.

 To make a confidential inquiry, contact me at email@example.com or call me at 860-677-1157.